 "Changing your words changes your thoughts, ultimately changing your life!"

-Imagine a day when you scored a fantastic evaluation at work and your heart overflows with pride and self-worth.
+Imagine a day when you received a fantastic evaluation at work and your heart overflows with pride and self-worth.
 However, an unforeseen circumstance blows away your thoughts of promotion the next day, drowning you in a whirlpool of self-doubt.
 These varying instances exemplify how contingencies, like a tide, rise and fall – taking our self-worth along with it.

 The